Tomorrow Is Today Aged 10 and She's a Girl. Change Her Life, Change the World

 As part of the Adolescent and Youth Strategy approved in 2012, UNFPA committed to step up investments towards ending child marriage and reducing adolescent pregnancy by reaching the most marginalized adolescent girls, especially those at risk of child marriage and those who are already married.
 UNFPA is delivering on this commitment through the Adolescent Girls Initiative in 12 countries – in a manner that is aligned with the ICPD Programme of Action and fully within the framework of the Fund’s new Strategic Plan 2014-17.

-- UNFPA’s Adolescent Girls Initiative
+- UNFPA’s Action for Adolescent Girls (brochure)

 - Marrying Too Young: End Child Marriage

 - The Case for Investing in Young People as part of a National Poverty Reduction Strategy